sanjaikumarv/interview-preparation-docs/Javascript.md

 * Normal Functions
   - Normal functions are traditional way implement function
   - Uses the function keyword to define a function.
-  - Syntax can include a name or be anonymous.
+  - Syntax can include a name or be .
   - Regular functions can be used as constructors with the new keyword.
   - Regular functions have access to the arguments object with out receiving any parameters.
   - In regular functions, we must use the return statement to return a value or the function will return this value.